SolidJS vs HTMX for Solo Developers

 Development speed.
 HTMX projects typically come together faster because you're writing one application, not two.
 No API design, no serialization, no frontend state management, no TypeScript compilation.
 SolidJS projects require more setup and infrastructure but provide more capability for complex interactions.

 Performance profile.
-SolidJS delivers exceptional client-side performance with minimal bundle size.
-HTMX delivers exceptional simplicity with minimal JavaScript (14KB total).
+SolidJS delivers exceptional client-side performance with minimal bundle size, with its core measured at roughly 7.6KB minified and gzipped.
+HTMX delivers exceptional simplicity with minimal JavaScript (16.6KB gzipped, dependency-free).
 For most CRUD applications, HTMX's approach is faster to build and fast enough at runtime.
 For interaction-heavy applications, SolidJS's fine-grained reactivity creates a smoother experience.
+SolidJS earns its performance reputation in the krausest/js-framework-benchmark, where it consistently lands in the top tier of update and create-row metrics, near hand-written vanilla JavaScript and ahead of React, Vue, and Angular.

 Team skills.
 HTMX lets backend developers build dynamic web applications without deep JavaScript knowledge.
 SolidJS requires understanding reactive programming, JSX, and client-side patterns.
 If you're primarily a Python, Ruby, or Go developer, HTMX leverages your existing skills instead of asking you to learn a new paradigm.